-Before you sell or give away your Mac, make sure you sign out of your Apple ID on that Mac.
+Before you sell or give away your Mac, be sure to sign out of your Apple ID on that Mac.
 When you do, your documents and data stored in iCloud are removed from your Mac.
-Your bookmarks and Reading List remain in Safari, but the iCloud Tabs list of web pages open on your other devices is no longer available.
+Your bookmarks and Reading List remain in Safari, but the iCloud Tabs list of webpages open on your other devices is no longer available.

 You’re also asked whether you want to download or remove photos and videos that aren’t fully downloaded from iCloud Photos to your Mac.
-After you sign out of iCloud in iCloud preferences, downloaded Photos and videos aren’t kept up to date with changes on your other devices.
+After you sign out of your Apple ID in Apple ID preferences, downloaded photos and videos aren’t kept up to date with changes on your other devices.

 Copy iCloud documents and data before signing out

-Before signing out of iCloud, you can selectively copy or archive iCloud documents and data to your Mac.
+Before signing out of your Apple ID, you can selectively copy or archive iCloud documents and data to your Mac.

 iCloud Drive: For instructions on copying documents to your Mac, see Use iCloud Drive to store documents.

-Mail: For instructions, see Move or copy messages.
+Mail: For instructions, see Move or copy emails.